Two closed forms for the Apostol-Bernoulli polynomials: Introduction

-``In mathematics, a closed form is a mathematical expression that can be evaluated in a finite number of operations.
-It may contain constants, variables, four arithmetic operations, and elementary functions, but usually no limit." \end{remark}
+According to Wiki~\cite{Wiki}, ``In mathematics, a closed-form expression is a mathematical expression that can be evaluated in a finite number of operations.
+It may contain constants, variables, certain `well-known' operations (e.g., $+~-~\times ~\div$), and functions (e.g., $n$th root, exponent, logarithm, trigonometric functions, and inverse hyperbolic functions), but usually no limit."

-Furthermore, they also got another form for Bernoulli polynomials. \begin{theorem}[Qi and Chapman, {\cite[Theorem 1.2]{Qi}}] Under the conventions that $\binom{0}{0}=1$ and $\binom{p}{q}=0$ for $q>p\ge0$, the Bernoulli polynomials $B_n(u)$ for $n\in\mathbb{N}$ may be expressed as